bimbar/linux-amd-color-temperature-control/README.md

 Usage: insert your monitor parameters into the python script at the bottom and run it.

-Also, please check out the udev integration stuff, seems to work.
+Also, please check out the udev integration scripting so it's called automatically whenever the display in question is connected.